Sunday, October 13, 2024

 I really love Gabriella's color palette.

-Gabriella had a red ribbon headband with a white-dotted red bow on top.
+Gabriella has a red ribbon headband with a white-dotted red bow on top.
 This piece has a small elasticated section and slides around the back of her head, with her hair meant to thread through it.
 It's a fiddly piece to put on with her hairstyle and it's tricky to adjust into the right spot, but it's really cute when it's working and reminds me of an old childhood classmate of mine who had dark long hair and wore hair accessories like this.

 Gabriella's ghoul mask is a paler green than she is (it's nearly white, and looked greener in photos by Mezco), and has a characterful glum zombie face with stitches, shaded forehead wrinkles, sad lips, and an open forehead gash showing brains.
 Ears feature on the sides, and the elastic cord goes through them.